 On March 16, 2021, the Company completed the initial public offering ("IPO") of its common stock.
-In connection with the IPO, the Company issued and sold 5,298,360 shares of common stock, which included 298,360 shares of its common stock issued pursuant to the option granted to the underwriters to purchase additional shares in April 2021, at a public offering price of \$16.00 per share.
+In connection with the IPO, the Company issued and sold 5,298,360 shares of voting common stock, which included 298,360 shares of its voting common stock issued pursuant to the option granted to the underwriters to purchase additional shares in April 2021, at a public offering price of \$16.00 per share.
 The Company raised \$76.2 million in net proceeds from the IPO after deducting underwriters' discounts and commissions of \$5.9 million and issuance costs of \$2.6 million.
-The net proceeds from the Company's IPO included \$1.2 million in unpaid issuance costs classified in accounts payable and accrued liabilities as of March 31, 2021.
+Unless otherwise noted, all references in the financial statements and related footnotes to the Company's "common stock" refers to the Company's voting common stock.